listedforlife/listed-reloader/content/posts/2019-10-01-this-button.md

 categories:
   - category: News
 ---
-Brooklyn gets listed this Friday 10/18!
 NYC is in luck as the first Morgana of the season falls on a Friday.